top of page

 Tabletop Simulations

-Tabletop simulations are expected to take about 10 minutes.
-They provide focused questions for you team to respond to and discuss while working through a pediatric clinical scenario
+Tabletop simulations are expected to take about 10 minutes, and provide a focused discussion guide for you team to briefly work through a pediatric case

 • FIND and TOUCH the equipment that might be needed

-• Practice 1 focused skill related to the scenario
+• Practice 1 psychomotor skill related to the scenario

 Note: These cases are not meant to be comprehensive but instead try and focus on not to miss interventions and concepts.

-Get the details on running a Tabletop Simulation below
+Get more details on running a Tabletop Simulation below

 WHY